 4.8 Corrective and preventative actions such as service improvements and staff development activities will be implemented.

-4.9 A review of all complaints will be carried out every six months to monitor trends and review the effectiveness of corrective and preventative actions.
+4.9 All complaints will be reported to the Board by the MD in the Monthly Board report in order to monitor trends and review the effectiveness of corrective and preventative actions.

 5.1 Where a service such as an Apprenticeship provided by EG is either wholly or partially funded by the Education and Skills Funding Agency (ESFA), using public funds, there is an additional method for resolving complaints.